 Our Global Specialty Businesses financial component of the AIP applies to all AIP participants in any of the Global Specialty Businesses (Grease, Coatings, Mining, Off-Shore, Metal Finishing and Cans) regardless of geographic location.
 This component is based on the global financial results for the business in which each AIP participant resides and is based on a budgeted PBT calculation for each particular specialty business and measured against such budget for the year.
 This component has the same levels as the regional component discussed directly above: (1) threshold (set at 80% of the target, the level at which the bonus pool began to accumulate); (2) target; and (3) maximum.
+The Committee determined based on 2021 performance that awards earned equated to payments ranging from 0% to 200% of target depending on the individual business lines.

-Integration and Operational Metrics
+Market Share, Integration and Operational Metrics

-For 2020, the targets and performances of the integration metrics were respectively set and measured through December 31, 2020.
+For 2021, the targets and performances of the market share, integration and safety/operational metrics were respectively set and measured through December 31, 2021.
 Under the AIP, annual cash incentive bonuses had historically been determined based on achievement of both corporate financial and individual objectives.
-However, in place of individual goals, the integration metrics employed were selected for their relationship to driving our new culture and to allow flexibility for the combined businesses and functions to align.
-The Company set the following target goals for its integration metrics for 2020, each of which was exceeded.
+However, beginning in 2020, in place of individual goals, the integration metrics employed were selected for their relationship to driving our new culture and to allow flexibility for the combined businesses and functions to align.
+In 2021, the Company continued use of the integration metric and also employed market share growth and safety goals.
+For 2022, the Company will also begin using a 10% global ESG measure for the Company's 2023 Sustainability goals.
+The Company set the following target goals for these metrics for 2021.